phyy-nx/dials_refinement_brewster2018/README.md

 # dials_refinement_brewster2018
-Scripts and documentation for Brewster et. al. 2018 (in press).
+Scripts and documentation for Brewster et. al. 2018.

 This repository contains